-THE Queen has announced the legalisation of cannabis, against the government’s wishes.
+THE Queen is to announce the legalisation of cannabis, against the government’s wishes.

-The monarch used her speech at the opening of parliament to overrule the government’s firm stance on marijuana.
+The monarch will use her speech at the opening of parliament to overrule the government’s firm stance on marijuana.

 She said: “It is such nonsense that puff is still illegal.
 I fail to see how it is any more harmful than fags, less so perhaps if smoked in a vapouriser.